rigctld - TCP radio control daemon

 This protocol is primarily used by the “NET rigctl” (rigctl model 2) backend which allows applications already written for Hamlib’s C API to take advantage of rigctld without the need of rewriting application code.
 An application’s user can select rotator model 2 (“NET rigctl”) and then set rig_pathname to “localhost:4532” or other network host:port (set by the -T/-t options, respectively, above).

-Extended Response Protocol
+Response Protocol

-The Extended Response protocol adds several rules to the strings returned by rigctld and adds a rule for the command syntax.
+strings returned by rigctld and adds a rule for the

 1. The command received by rigctld is echoed with its long command name followed by the value(s) (if any) received from the client terminated by the specified response separator as the first record of the response.